-If crafting isn’t really your thing, but you want easy decorations you can make at home, then head to the shop.
-Find patriotic graphics you can download and decorate with.
-Or shop our patriotic games perfect for celebrating July 4th.
+If crafting isn’t really your thing, but you want easy decorations you can make at home, then join The Printables Club where I have loads of graphics perfect for celebrating July 4th.

 Disclaimer: This post contains affiliate links.
 Affiliate links I may earn advertising/referral fees if you make a purchase through my link, without any extra cost to you.
 It helps keep the lights on.
 Thanks for your support.

 Fun Facts about the American Flag

 Now, before we get to the patriotic crafts, let’s talk about the American flag.
 Why?
 Because I said so.
 But also, because it’s good to know the meaning behind things.
 I mean, that’s really the purpose of my blog, to share the meaning of why we do things in the first place.

 - There have been 27 versions of the American flag.

 - Each Color symbolizes something:

 - The current version of the flag is the only one to have lasted more than 50 years

 - The flag CAN touch the ground and still be used.
 There is a myth that once a flag touches the ground it needs to be burned or disposed of.
 That’s not entirely true.
 If a flag is soiled or touches the ground, it can be washed and dry cleaned and continue to be used.